-The comments on my article how to find duplicate rows with SQL made me realize I was simplifying things too much.
+My article how to find duplicate rows with SQL was simplifying things too much.
 In particular, I really glossed over the “how to delete duplicate rows” section, which I should have explained in more detail.
 I hope this article will remedy the omissions.

 Update: I’ve now written another article on deleting duplicates when you have no primary key.